 • Respond to the ideological challenge of terrorism and the threat we face from those who promote it

-• Prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support and work with sectors and
+• Prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support, and work with sectors and institutions where there are risks of radicalisation, which we need to address

 Responsibilities